"Why do my batteries keep going dead?"

 People call this "parasitic drain" or "vampire drain" but in the industry it's more commonly referred to as "standby."
 Whatever you call it, what's important to understand is that a tiny trickle of electronic neediness will add up over time.

-My 2020 model year Airstream has lots of neat electronic gadgets that have little control boards.
+Late-model Airstreams have lots of neat electronic gadgets that have little control boards.
 Some of those boards sip power even when the device is turned "off."
 These can include the stereo, refrigerator, and water heater.
 Other devices that need a tiny amount of power constantly include the TV antenna booster, a TST repeater/booster, and the propane leak detector.

 All of this power sipping can add up to your batteries being drained completely when the Airstream sits in storage, unplugged.
 Even when you flip the Battery Disconnect to the "STORE" position, some items never turn off.